 You don’t have to have an ‘original’ plot, if you come at it from an ‘original’ perspective.

 Understand basic plot structure along with theatrical writing styles, film writing styles, book styles, comic book styles, etc.

 Read poetry and listen to music before and as you write fan fiction.

 Look for inspiration all around you, but especially in fields that might play a part in your story.

-Try thinking of questions or problems never solved in the original story and then thinking of your own viable solutions.
+Try thinking of questions or problems never solved in the original story.
+Then think of your own viable solutions for your fan fiction.

 Don’t write a “Fan Fiction”.
 Write a Story.